 - and the subscapularis rotates the forearm towards the body (internal rotation).

-Once the balance between motion and joint stability is altered through weakness in the static structures (ligaments) or the dynamic structures (rotator cuff muscles), pain and impaired function will invariably ensue.
+Once the balance between motion and joint stability is altered through a weakness in the static structures (ligaments) or the dynamic structures (rotator cuff muscles), pain and impaired function will invariably ensue.
 Baseball pitchers, quarterbacks, tennis players (serving), and swimmers are prone to rotator cuff tendonitis and rotator cuff impingement syndrome.
 This is because these athletes perform a lot of overhead movements.
 The rotator cuff is most vulnerable in this position.

 Other causes of rotator cuff tendinosis include:

-- an existing weakness of the rotator cuff muscles, ligaments or tendons;
+- an existing weakness of the rotator cuff muscles, ligaments, or tendons;

 - use of improper technique during a sport or occupational activity;